Avonmouth

 • Removing a small section of the existing overhead line to the east of Avonmouth substation.

-Modify Seabank 400,000 volt substation
+• Extension of the Seabank 400,000 volt substation

-• Modifying the existing site access road.
+• Modify the existing site access road.